Stay in Vienna

 3. Heldenplatz and the Hofburg (Habsburgs)

-The Hofburg grew from the 13th century onwards over 600 years.
-Oldest part: Schweizerhof (13th c.), newest: Neue Burg (1913).
+The Hofburg grew from the 13th century onwards over 600 years - every generation of rulers added on, hardly any tore down.
+Oldest part: the Schweizerhof (13th century), newest: the Neue Burg (1913).
+The result is a conglomerate of Gothic, Renaissance, Baroque and Historicism you can read like tree rings.
 Heldenplatz is named after Archduke Charles (1771-1847) and Prince Eugene, whose equestrian statues stand there.
-From the balcony of the Neue Burg, Hitler announced the “Anschluss” in 1938.
-Today it’s the seat of the Federal President.
+From the balcony of the Neue Burg, Hitler announced the “Anschluss” in 1938 - which makes the square the most burdened site in Austria’s modern history.
+Today the Hofburg is the seat of the Federal President, plus the Sisi Museum, the imperial apartments and the National Library with its baroque State Hall, one of the most beautiful library rooms in the world.

 4. Schönbrunn (Baroque and Enlightenment)